Altinn/altinn-studio-docs/content/app/development/ux/components/Button/_index.en.md

     {{% /notice %}}
 - Add file path or other info within the code-title shortcode (shown at the top of the code block)
 - Consider highlighting relevant parts of the code using hl_lines
+- Add documentation for common properties using the shortcode `property-docs` with pointy brackets and the argument `prop="{propName}"`. `propName` must match the filename (which should correspond to the JSON schema name).

 Shortcode for tabs: